eitanrich/gans-n-gmms/README.md

 - Download and extract MNIST from http://yann.lecun.com/exdb/mnist/ to `./data/mnist` (should contain 4 `ubyte` files)
 - Run `python ndb_mnist_demo.py`:

-The resulting binning histogram and NDB (Number of statistically Different Bins) and JS (Jensen-Shannon Divergence) values:
+The resulting binning histogram, and NDB (Number of statistically Different Bins) and JS (Jensen-Shannon Divergence) values:
 <img src="images/mnist_histograms_100.png"/>

 NDB evaluation on this toy example reveals that: